arXiv/arxiv-docs/source/help/subscribe.md

 If you would like to receive regular daily listings of the abstracts of new submissions by email, then you can subscribe to this service as follows.
-Note that the email must be sent as **plain text**.
-Richtext format emails will be ignored by the system.
+Note that the email must be sent as **plain ASCII txt**.
+Richtext format emails will be ignored by the system, as will UTF-8 characters within the `Subject` field.

 1. Determine which archive is of interest to you, and obtain its e-mail address from the [list of available archives](https://arxiv.org/category_taxonomy)